 \section{Localized conformal prediction}

-We next turn to a different use case of weighting: the goal of improving conditional coverage.
-That is, suppose we wish to give confidence sets that approximately give conditional coverage for a test point $X_{n+1}$, as we have discussed in earlier chapters---in particular, in Chapter~\ref{chapter:conditional} we established that it is impossible in general to ensure test-conditional coverage, but as in Chapter~\ref{chapter:model-based}, certain score functions (such as the CQR score) lead to approximate conditional coverage under additional assumptions.
+We next use reweighting for the purpose of improving test-conditional coverage.
+Suppose we wish to give confidence sets that approximately give conditional coverage for a test point $X_{n+1}$, as we have discussed in earlier chapters.
+Recall that, in Chapter~\ref{chapter:conditional} we established that it is impossible in general to ensure test-conditional coverage, but as in Chapter~\ref{chapter:model-based}, certain score functions (such as the CQR score) lead to approximate conditional coverage under additional assumptions.
 In this section, we pursue a complementary strategy based on weighting.

-To see why weighting may be useful, notice that conformal prediction chooses the cutoff $\hat{q}$ (or $\hat{q}^y)$ by looking at the conformal score for all training points---even data points that are far away from the test point $X_{n+1}$ are nonetheless included when choosing the cutoff $\hat{q}$.
-This naturally can lead to a failure of test-conditional coverage, if the distribution of scores is very different across different regions of $\cX$.
-If we instead wish to improve test-conditional coverage, we might choose to give more weight to data points that lie near to the test point $X_{n+1}$.
+To see why reweighting may be useful, notice that conformal prediction chooses the cutoff $\hat{q}$ (or $\hat{q}^y)$ by looking at the conformal score for all training points, even those that are far away from the test point $X_{n+1}$.
+This can lead to a failure of test-conditional coverage if the distribution of scores is very different across different regions of $\cX$.
+If we instead wish to improve test-conditional coverage, we might choose to give more weight to data points close to the test point $X_{n+1}$.
 This is the key idea behind localized conformal prediction.